-KISS THE BLARNEY is (or possible are - I can never quite make my mind up about the grammar of bands) a traditional (ish) Irish band, specialising in, and occasionally veering away from, traditional and contemporary Irish folk music, everything from the stomping chorus songs to the more gentle and reflective laments for times gone by or the longing of those who have had to leave their homes for places dimly remembered through the mists and mountains of time.
+KISS THE BLARNEY was (or possible were - I can never quite make my mind up about the grammar of bands) a traditional (ish) Irish band, specialising in, and occasionally veering away from, traditional and contemporary Irish folk music.

-The band is led by the singing of John and myself, driven along by John's bass and guitar, Robbie’s storming banjo and guitar (both acoustic and dobro) and my fiddle, melodeon, mandolin, flute, accordion and sax.
-Oddly enough, we don't actually play all these instruments at the same time - a certain amount of pic'n'mix goes on which adds a bit of variety (as well as chaos) to the show.
+The band was led by the singing of John and myself, driven along by John's bass and guitar, Robbie’s storming banjo and guitar (both acoustic and dobro) and my fiddle, melodeon, mandolin, flute, whistle, accordion and sax.

-The band’s been playing for quite a number of years now, several before I joined them about four years back (replacing Chris Perry on fiddle) and it’s now over a year since Robbie replaced Glynne on mandola, who in his turn had replaced Ralph on the banjo.
-We mostly play pubs because they have beer, although we have also played for quite a few birthday parties, the odd wedding, a beer festival or two and probably some other events that have slipped my increasingly doddery memory.
+We mostly played pubs because they had beer, although we have also played for quite a few birthday parties, the odd wedding, a beer festival or two and probably some other events that have slipped my increasingly doddery memory.

 |Kiss the Blarney|